 Topics.
-This historical marker is listed in these topic lists: Agriculture • Notable Buildings.
+This historical marker Industry & Commerce • Notable Buildings.
 A significant historical year for this entry is 1919.

 Other nearby markers.
 At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
-Alderwood Manor Heritage Cottage (within shouting distance of this marker); Wickers Building (within shouting distance of this marker); Interurban Trolley (about 300 feet away, measured in a direct line); Carnegie Library & Log Cabin (approx. 4.6 miles away); Carnegie Library Building (approx. 4.6 miles away); The Olympic Mountains (approx. 5½ miles away); Emil Fredreksen Memorial (approx. 7.9 miles away); Carkeek Park (approx. 8.6 miles away).
+Alderwood Manor Heritage Cottage (a few steps from this marker); Humble House (within shouting distance of this marker); Interurban Trolley (within shouting distance of this marker); Carnegie Library & Log Cabin (approx. 4.6 miles away); Carnegie Library Building (approx. 4.6 miles away); The Olympic Mountains (approx. 5˝ miles away); Emil Fredreksen Memorial (approx. 7.8 miles away); Carkeek Park (approx. 8.6 miles away).
 Touch for a list and map of all markers in Lynnwood.

 Regarding Wickers Building.
 The Wickers Building is now home to the South Snohomish County Visitor Information Center, offering information on travel, accommodations and community events to tourists and residents.